You’re interested in CBD oil, but want to know first how it may make you feel? Read ahead!

 CBD Oil Won’t Get You High

-The most common concern among those new to CBD oil is whether the supplement could mess up their day’s plans by getting them stoned, so let’s address that one right off the bat.
+The most common concern among those new to CBD oil is whether the product could mess up their day’s plans by getting them stoned, so let’s address that one right off the bat.

 CBD oil is described as “non-psychoactive.”
 What does this mean?